 When night falls or the weather turns bad, the chances of an auto accident can increase substantially.
-This article discusses some of the more common ways in which weather affects driving safety.
+This article discusses some of the more common ways in which weather affects driver behavior and driving safety.

-Bad weather conditions can make it more difficult to stay on a roadway, to stop, or to avoid colliding with other vehicles.
+Diminished Traction - Bad weather conditions can make it more difficult to stay on a roadway, to stop for a signal or object on the roadway, or to avoid colliding with other vehicles.
+Sometimes even a light snowfall will obscure defects in the road, or cover up a patch of ice, necessitating driver vigilance.
 Drivers must adjust their speed out of respect for water, snow or ice on the road surface.
-Sometimes even a light snowfall will obscure defects in the road, or cover up a patch of ice, necessitating driver vigilence

-Strong or sudden cross-winds can make it difficult for drivers to stay in their lane.
+Cross-Winds - Strong or sudden cross-winds may make it difficult for drivers to stay in their lane.
 Following a snowfall, sometimes snow will be blown across a roadway, obscuring the road surface including possible patches of ice.

 In bad weather conditions, there are two types of driver who can significantly increase the risk to others.
 For lack of better terms, we'll refer to them as the excessively timid driver, and the reckless maniac.